RoyiAvital/MatlabJuliaMatrixOperationsBenchmark/README.md

-# Matlab & Julia Matrix Operations Benchmark
+# MATLAB & Julia Matrix Operations Benchmark

 This is a small benchmark of some common Matrix Operations (Linear Algebra Oriented).
 The purpose of this Benchmark is to display Run Time of various commonly used operations by Signal / Image / Data Processing Algorithm Engineers.